OpenSaMD/OpenSaMD/src/documents/drafts/sop-document-record-control/index.md

 `swd-sop-integrated-software-development`

+Some documents are closely tied to a range of attachments and figures.
+In this case the document itself is a directory that contains the raw plain text as well as any of the required attachments.
+For the purpose of this QMS these directories represent a single self contained document.

 For draft, released, or archived documents this respective record labelling is determined by its file location within the documentation tree.
 For archived documents we add the archived date as a suffix to the document name.